Video: Horizontal section of the brain

 Now before we move on to discussing other regions in our horizontal slice, it is important to mention some other structures which can be found in the front of the brain which are no less than important than the lateral ventricles and the heads of the caudate nuclei.
 More specifically, we’ll talk about the white matter structures that are directly related to the anterior horns of the lateral ventricle as well as a membrane which connects these structures while also separating the lateral ventricles from each other.

 So, we are now looking at the structure which lies in front of the anterior horn of the lateral ventricle, and this is the genu of the corpus callosum – a major commissural structure which connects the right hemisphere to the left hemisphere.
 The corpus callosum can be found in the midline of the brain and runs in the anteroposterior axis.
-It’s divided into three regions.
-It’s more anterior part is known as the genu, its most posterior part is known as the splenium, and the part in between is known as the body.
+It’s divided into four regions.
+Its more anterior part is known as the rostrum, its most posterior part is known as the splenium, and the two parts in between are known as the genu and the body.